hainn2009/my-blog-app/posts/createable-react-select.md

 ### A text box with multiitems can be input

-Only text box, not select box.
+Only text box, not select box

 ```js
 import CreatableSelect from "react-select/creatable";